x86txt/x86txt/README.md

 </div>

-> [!NOTE]
+> [!IMPORTANT]
 > I'm particularly excited about the rapidly evolving field of AI, LLMs, and agentic systems.
 As this technology continues to develop, I've integrated AI solutions into my workflows in IP-safe ways that enhance productivity while respecting security boundaries.
 I've used these technologies to architect and develop both simple utilities and complex, multi-component solutions.
 This intersection of AI with traditional infrastructure represents a fascinating frontier with tremendous potential for innovation in automation, analysis, and decision support.

 ## 💻 Technical Skills

 I specialize in DevOps, cloud infrastructure, containerization, and security, with a focus on building robust and scalable systems.
 I have an extremely broad skillset, acquired over my 25 year (and counting!) career.

+> [!TIP]
-Note: When viewing the proficiency ratings below, consider that I use a realistic scale where very few people in the world would truly merit a 5-star rating in any technology.
+> When viewing the proficiency ratings below, consider that I use a realistic scale where very few people in the world would truly merit a 5-star rating in any technology.
 A 2-star rating represents average proficiency, 3-stars indicates solid professional competence, 4-stars represents significant expertise, and 5-stars is reserved for world-class mastery.

 ### Development & Scripting
 Building tools and automation frameworks is my passion.
 I leverage my programming skills to create efficient solutions.